|

 Measles is primarily a

 respiratory infection caused by a highly contagious virus.
-Also called rubeola, measles can be serious and even fatal for small children.
+Also called rubeola

 The characteristic red, blotchy rash is just an outward sign of more